Helpful Tips to Prepare Your Child For Preschool

 Preschool is an entirely new world for your child.
 While we have guidance on starting at Woodcrest, there are certain general tips that can help your child with preparation prior to the first day.
 Preschool is oftentimes your child’s first experience being away from you.
 Getting them ready for this will help them reach their utmost potential when starting school.
 Read below for helpful tips to prepare your child for Preschool.

 Set a routine

 Creating a set routine for your child will help to start preparing them for following a schedule when starting preschool.
-This can be a morning routine, after-nap routine, or bedtime routine.
+This can be a morning routine, an after-nap routine, or a bedtime routine.
 Creating these steps to start and end the day provides a chance for your child to understand the importance of schedules.